bistaumanga/bistaumanga.github.com/about.md

 ##Projects

-####UnderGrad Major Project : XBRL Implementation for financial Reporting to Office of Company Registrar
+####UnderGrad Major Project, XBRL Implementation for financial Reporting to Office of Company Registrar

 A research project carrying out the study of prospects and implementation of XBRL for representation , open data initiation and mining of financial reports submitted to the Office of Company Registrar.